Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: System-Level Geometric Analysis

 \subsection{Impact of User Position Relative to the Satellite Pass}

-Positioning accuracy fundamentally depends on the relative geometry between the satellite and the user, whose effect is analyzed in this section for a fixed orbital configuration.
-The first half of this section analyzes the variation patterns of positioning errors when the user's positions are distributed along the cross-track direction, as this corresponds to the weakest geometric constraint in a single-satellite LEO system.
+Positioning accuracy fundamentally depends on the relative geometry between the satellite and the user, whose effect is analyzed in this subsection for a fixed orbital configuration.
+The first half of this subsection analyzes the variation patterns of positioning errors when the user's positions are distributed along the cross-track direction, as this corresponds to the weakest geometric constraint in a single-satellite LEO system.

-As shown in \Cref{fig:Multi_pos} (a), the plane coordinates represent the user's latitude and longitude, while the vertical axis indicates the positioning error in the along-track and cross-track directions at the corresponding user's location.
-The three-dimensional visualization simultaneously displays the satellite's ground track and the lateral and longitudinal positioning errors at different positions along the cross-track direction.
-Notably, the error surface exhibits significant directional dependence, indicating that positioning accuracy is highly dependent on the direction of satellite displacement.
+As shown in \Cref{fig:Multi_pos} (a), the horizontal plane represents the user latitude and longitude, while the vertical axis represents the directional positioning error at each user location.
+The visualization shows the satellite ground track together with the along-track and cross-track error variations for users distributed across the track.
+The error surface exhibits strong directional dependence, indicating that the positioning accuracy is highly sensitive to the user position relative to the satellite ground track.

 \Cref{fig:Multi_pos} (b) further quantifies this phenomenon by illustrating how the error distribution varies with the user's distance from the ground track.
-Near the ground track, the cross-track error exhibits a pronounced peak, which can be attributed to the degradation of geometric observation capability in the cross-track direction in the user's position amplify estimation uncertainties.
-As the user moves away from the ground track, the improved observation geometry.
+Near the ground track, the cross-track error exhibits a pronounced peak, which can be attributed to the degraded geometric observability in the cross-track direction.
+As the user moves away from the ground track, the lateral offset improves the observation geometry, and the cross-track error decreases accordingly.

-In contrast, the along-track error exhibits a markedly smoother variation trend.
-This indicates that the geometric configuration along the satellite's motion direction remains relatively stable.
-Furthermore, the asymmetry between the cross-track and along-track error curves highlights the fundamental differences in observational characteristics between these two directions.
-The cross component is strongly influenced by the instantaneous satellite-user geometry, whereas the along component benefits from the inherent diversity in satellite trajectory motion.
+In contrast, the along-track error varies more smoothly with the user distance from the ground track.
+This indicates that the Doppler geometry along the satellite motion direction remains more stable.
+The difference between the two error components highlights the anisotropic nature of single-satellite Doppler positioning: the cross-track component is strongly affected by the instantaneous satellite-user geometry, whereas the along-track component benefits more directly from the temporal diversity introduced by satellite motion.

 To more comprehensively investigate how the positioning error depends on the user location relative to the satellite pass, the analysis is extended to users distributed over the entire observation region.
 In this analysis, the satellite orbit and all observation settings are kept fixed, so that only the user position varies.
 This enables a systematic examination of the spatial distribution and directional characteristics of the positioning errors in the single-satellite case.